MARYVILLE - At 68-years old, Helen Mills showed no signs of old age.

 “It’s very vivid in my memory for the fact that it was such a major crime,” said Maryville Police Chief Tony Crisp.

-“Such a terrible crime and happened just hours before my watch began.”
+“Such a terrible crime and happened just hours before my watch began," he said.

 The location boggled police.
-Mill’s store just a block away from the department’s headquarters.
+Mills' store was just a block away from the department’s headquarters.

-“I can see it out my window,” said Detective Lieutenant Carlos Hess.
+“I can see it out my window,” said Detective Lt.
+Carlos Hess.

 Hess was first on the scene and has studied the case tediously.

-“We went through all the gambits: robbery, we ruled that out, drifters, everything we could think of,” explained Hess.
+“We went through all the gambits: robbery, we ruled that out, drifters, everything we could think of,” Hess said.
 “We feel it was someone she knew, she felt comfortable with them.”